top of page

 A Business Registration is NOT Trademarking

-Many business owners have had the misconception that simply deciding on a brand name (and using it) along with registering your business protects you in the event of a name dispute, yet this is simply not the case.
+Many business owners have the misconception that simply deciding on a brand name (and using it) and registering your business protects you in the event of a name dispute, yet this is simply not the case.

 Mason advises that business name registration acts more like a directory listing, where the public can learn the names of the individuals behind the business.
 She adds that it doesn’t actually grant you rights over that name.
 You'll need a Canadian trademark registration to prove that you have the exclusive right to use your name.